Origin and History

 - black tricorne (no lace) with a black cockade (attached with a golden fastener) and black and silver pompons

-Drummers of the regiments of dragoons probably wore the same uniform as the troopers but decorated on the seams with a red lace decorated with a yellow central band.
+Drummers of the regiments of dragoons probably wore the same uniform as the troopers but decorated on the edges and seams with a red lace decorated with a yellow central band.

 Standards were made of damask.
 They were swallow-tailed and measured some 50 cm along the pole, 65 cm from the pole to the extremity of a point and 50 cm from the pole to the centre of the indentation.
 The cords and knots were of silver threads.
-The pole of the standard was a black tournament lance reinforced with iron hinges.
+Exceptionally, the pole of the standard was a blue tournament lance (sources disagree about the exact shade, it being either pale blue or cornflower blue) reinforced with iron hinges.
 The golden spearhead wore the crowned monogram of Frédéric Wilhelm (FWR).

 N.B.: the section Service during the War is mostly derived from our articles depicting the various campaigns, battles and sieges.